algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 [^7]: Machine code: Machine code is the name given to the language of the computer, also named binary.
 [^8]: String: A chain of characters contained in one variable.
 [^9]: Parser: A Parser is a program that can split a chain of characters to identify a specific syntax or specific keywords.
-[^10]: Arrays and enumerators: An array is a data structure that stores a fixed number of the same type of variable and an enumerator is a type of data that represents a sequence of values.
+[^10]: Arrays and enumerators: An array is a data structure that stores a fixed number of the same type of variable, and an enumerator is a type of data representing a sequence of values.
 [^11]: An overflow is when a value exceeds the maximum.
 [^12]: An underflow is when a value falls below the minimum.
-[^13]: The little-endian is the format commonly used by processors to read binary, this format stores the least significant byte at the start, as the contrary of the big-endian.
+[^13]: The little-endian is the format commonly used by processors to read binary.
+This format stores the least significant byte at the start.
+On the contrary of the big-endian.

 <div align="right"><a href="#table-of-content"><img src="img/functional_specifications/back.png" width="35px"></a></div>